CyberSecurity for Nonprofits: How to Protect Your Donor Data

 Use this tool to accurately forecast gift sizes, grant funding from foundations, government, and corporations, individual and recurring donations, and much more!

 Nonprofit organizations are not known for having lots of cash on hand, so it may seem like the risk of theft, especially digitally, is low.
 However, consider the fact that hackers most often aren’t after your cheddar, at least not directly.

 In 2017, the Economist noted that “the world’s most valuable resource is no longer oil, but data.”
 Payment information, phone numbers, email addresses, passwords, social security numbers, etc., all have value in legitimate and illegitimate markets.
 Once acquired, they can be sold to whoever needs them—from honest companies looking to build their sales contact lists to nefarious organizations who want to use data to perpetrate further crimes.

 Nonprofits store a lot of donor information, which makes them a delicious target for threat actors.
 If your organization does any of the following, it’s time to review your cybersecurity:

 - E-commerce activities: such as donation processing or event ticketing.

-- Storing and transferring personally identifiable information: such as medical information, employee records, drivers’ licenses, addresses, social security numbers, credit card information, especially when stored in conjunction with contact information like phone numbers and email addresses.
+- Storing and transferring personally identifiable information: such as medical information, employee records, driver’s licenses, addresses, social security numbers, and credit card information, especially when stored in conjunction with the contact information like phone numbers and email addresses.